John Cockburn (Australian politician): Later life

 After resigning from parliament, he went to England to serve as Agent-General for South Australia.
 He resigned in 1901 when the position was downgraded (due to federation), but remained in London and unofficially represented South Australia and Australia in many things.

+In 1912, Cockburn was appointed as the Australian federal government's official representative at the First International Eugenics Conference in London.
+He had previously corresponded with eugenics pioneer Francis Galton.

 He had a long career in Freemasonry that began with his initiation in 1876.
 He would go on to help establish the Grand Lodge of South Australia and to serve in several high offices within it.
 After his return to England, he founded a new lodge in London and served as president of the International Masonic Club.
 As a Masonic Rosicrucian he was attracted to esoteric and philosophical subjects, and published several dozen articles exploring such themes in various Masonic periodicals.

 He was created Knight Commander of the Order of St Michael and St George (KCMG) in the 1900 New Year Honours list on 1 January 1900, and received the order from Queen Victoria during an investiture at Windsor Castle on 1 March 1900.
 He was appointed a Knight of Grace of the Order of the Hospital of St. John of Jerusalem in England (KGStJ) in August 1901.

 He died in London in 1929 without ever returning to Australia.
 His wife, son and daughter survived him.